Spinal nerve: Sacral nerves

 The sacral nerves are the five pairs of spinal nerves which exit the sacrum at the lower end of the vertebral column.
 The roots of these nerves begin inside the vertebral column at the level of the L1 vertebra, where the cauda equina begins, and then descend into the sacrum.

 There are five paired sacral nerves, half of them arising through the sacrum on the left side and the other half on the right side.
 Each nerve emerges in two divisions: one division through the anterior sacral foramina and the other division through the posterior sacral foramina.

 The nerves divide into branches and the branches from different nerves join with one another, some of them also joining with lumbar or coccygeal nerve branches.
 These anastomoses of nerves form the sacral plexus and the lumbosacral plexus.
 The branches of these plexus give rise to nerves that supply much of the hip, thigh, leg and foot.

 The sacral nerves have both afferent and efferent fibers, thus they are responsible for part of the sensory perception and the movements of the lower extremities of the human body.
 From the S2, S3 and S4 arise the pudendal nerve and parasympathetic fibers whose electrical potential supply the descending colon and rectum, urinary bladder and genital organs.
 These pathways have both afferent and efferent fibers and, this way, they are responsible for conduction of sensory information from these pelvic organs to the central nervous system (CNS) and motor impulses from the CNS to the pelvis that control the movements of these pelvic organs.

-Coccygeal nerve
+Coccygeal nerves

 The bilateral coccygeal nerves, Co, are the 31st pair of spinal nerves.
 It arises from the conus medullaris, and its ventral ramus helps form the coccygeal plexus.
 It does not divide into a medial and lateral branch.
 Its fibers are distributed to the skin superficial and posterior to the coccyx bone via the anococcygeal nerve of the coccygeal nerve plexus.

 Function

+Spinal plexuses

+A spinal plexus is a weblike nerve plexus formed by the anterior nerve roots that branch and merge repeatedly.
+The only region that does not have a plexus is the thoracic region.
+The small cervical plexus is in the neck, the brachial plexus is in the shoulder, the lumbar plexus is in the lower back, beneath this is the sacral plexus, and next to the lower sacrum and coccyx is the very small coccygeal plexus.